12 Instrumental Variables Regression

 A general technique for obtaining a consistent estimator of the coefficient of interest is instrumental variables (IV) regression.
 In this chapter we focus on the IV regression tool called two-stage least squares (TSLS).
 The first sections briefly recap the general mechanics and assumptions of IV regression and show how to perform TSLS estimation using R. Next, IV regression is used for estimating the elasticity of the demand for cigarettes — a classical example where multiple regression fails to do the job because of simultaneous causality.

-Just like for the previous chapter, the packages AER (Kleiber & Zeileis, 2018) and stargazer (Hlavac, 2018) are required for reproducing the code presented in this chapter.
+Just like for the previous chapter, the packages AER (Christian Kleiber and Zeileis 2020) and stargazer (Hlavac 2018) are required for reproducing the code presented in this chapter.
 Check whether the code chunk below executes without any error messages.